gilleshenrard/Scriptipy/README.md

 Scriptipy
 =========

-After installing a UNIX based distribution, one often needs to install some packages and tweak sonme configurations to make it really functionnal.
+After installing a UNIX based distribution, one often needs to install some packages and tweak some configurations to make it really functional.

 This process, done manually, can be a little cumbersome.
 Thus, after a while, scripting the post-installation treatment is an excellent solution.

 However, without any knowledge of shell command lines, this process can get pretty tricky.
 This is where Scriptipy gets involved.
-It is a post-installation script aiming to simplify this process.
-It works like a DBMS, but for shell.
+It is a post-installation script (in Python) aiming to simplify this process.
+It proposes following features :

+* Executing a row command
+* Appending a line to a file
+* Replacing a line into a file
+* Package specific actions
+* Repository specific actions

+It works like a DBMS, but for shell, in Python.

 Class diagrams